SVRTK/auto-svrtk-scripts/README.md

-Scripts for automated SVRTK reconstruction and segmentation solutions
+Scripts for automated SVRTK reconstruction and segmentation solutions (work in progress)
 ====================

 This repository is used for storage of scripts for automated  processing of fetal MRI in [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/) and general processing for: